UCL/rsd-engineeringcourse/session03/05nose_exercise.md

 Implementation:

-:   * Given a vector $n$ of positive integers, and of arbitray length
+:   * Given a vector $n$ of positive integers, and of arbitrary length
     * Compute the energy,

         $E(n) = \frac{D}{2} \sum_i n_i(n_i - 1),$